Death du Jour

 Death du Jour is the second novel by American author Kathy Reichs starring forensic anthropologist Temperance Brennan.

 Plot

 On a bitterly cold March night in Montreal, Quebec, Canada, Brennan is exhuming the remains of a nun proposed for sainthood in the grounds of a church.
 Hours later she's called to the scene of an horrific arson, where a young family has perished.
 There seem to be no witnesses, motive and no explanation.
 From the charred remains of the inferno to a trail of sinister cult activity which leads her to Beaufort, South Carolina and a terrifying showdown during an ice storm back in Canada, Brennan faces a test of both her forensic expertise and her survival instinct.

-Reviews

-The forensic detail is harrowing, the pace relentless, and the prose assured.
-Kathy Reichs just gets better and better and is now the Alpha female of this genre.